pippinbarr/SNAKISMS/process/SNAKES.md

 ***everything behaves randomly according to its ‘nature’, maybe on some cycle***

-### Dualism
-Two snakes, one a ghostly mind snake, you control both

-What happens when the mind snake hits a wall or an apple?
-(Maybe it wraps actually that would make some sense.
-Nice.

-HOW can independent control work with swipes?!
-(Control the mind snake with... your mind?!?!?!?!?!
-OMG.)
-(Follow-up question: if you control it with your mind, should it move occasionally as if you did it, or just wrap forever, not changing because you can't control it with your mind?)

-***Two snakes, a semi-transparent mind one, and a body one, mind snake wraps, independent control***

 ### Holistic
 "doctrine that parts of any thing must be understood in relation to the whole"